ozanMSFT/pytorch-wiki/TH-to-ATen-porting-guide.md

 * The `Acctype` template type can be translate from `scalar_t` by `at::acc_type<scalar_t, /*is_cuda=*/[true, false]>.`
 * `THCCeilDiv(m, n)` ==> `(m + n - 1) / n # ceiling division.`

-## Things that are important to preserve

-* `#pragma omp`.
-This parallelizes CPU loops, with a huge impact on performance.
-Don't forget to preserve these when you move loops over!

 ## Caveats for `native_functions.yaml`

 * The argument order in [native_functions.yaml](https://github.com/pytorch/pytorch/blob/master/aten/src/ATen/native/native_functions.yaml) does not match the order in the generated file `torch/include/ATen/NativeFunctions.h`.
 Example: